 UMass Boston completed the construction of the Integrated Sciences Complex in Fall 2015 and a general academic building known as University Hall was opened for the 2016 spring semester.
 Additionally, the Kennedy Institute opened in Spring 2015.
 The Integrated Science Complex and University Hall are both operated by the Boston Campus.
 The Kennedy Institute is operated by a charitable organization registered in the District of Columbia with the same name and is owned by the University of Massachusetts Building Authority ("UMBA").
-The Kennedy Institute operates as a civic, academic and research institution focused on the study of the University, one of the primary purposes of the Kennedy Institute is to enhance the academic and research environment available to the students and faculty of the University.
+The Kennedy Institute operates as a civic, academic and research institution focused on the study of the United States Senate.
+Although the Kennedy Institute has broad public access and is available for target groups outside of the University, one of the primary purposes of the Kennedy Institute is to enhance the academic and research environment available to the students and faculty of the University.
 Due to the multi-purpose nature of the Kennedy Institute, the University's annual financial commitment for the capital and operating expenses of the Kennedy Institute is limited to approximately \$1.25 million.